Malivil/TTT-Randomat-20/README.md

 \
 **ConVars**
 \
-_ttt_randomat_doubleedge_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_earthquake_ - Default: 1 - Whether this event is enabled.\
-_ttt_randomat_doubleedge_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_earthquake_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_doubleedge_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_earthquake_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_earthquake_blocklist_ - Default: - The comma-separated list of maps to not allow this map on.
+For example: "ttt_lego,gm_flatgrass".

 ## Election Day
 Starts a two-part election.
 In the first part, players will nominate other players to become the president.
 The detective is not allowed to be nominate as they are already a President (per the GET DOWN MR. PRESIDENT Event).\